aiman-al-masoud/noadpad_deprecated/README.md

 - note-compacter feature: allows you to easily merge many smaller note files into a single big one.
 It can be useful for unifying scattered pieces of a larger work, once you realize they should all stay together.

+- download text from a webpage: this feature is still experimental.
+It makes use of the Jsoup library to download (for now just the text) of a webpage, given a full link to it.
+(Jsoup's repo and license: https://github.com/jhy/jsoup/blob/master/LICENSE).